deucalionAlpha/MaskedXGBoost/README.md

 # MaskedXGBoost
-This repository contains code for the paper "MaskedXGBoost: Privacy-preserving Federated XGBoost with Differential Privacy Guarantee"
+This repository contains code for the 2024 IEEE S&P paper "MaskedXGBoost: Privacy-preserving Federated XGBoost with Differential Privacy Guarantee".